ubc-systopia/dsn-2024-rabit-artifact/README.md

 ### People
 Zainab Saeed Wattoo : zswattoo@gmail.com

-This repository is created in collaboration with my co-authors: Petal Vitis, Richard Zhu, Arpan Gujarati, and Margo Setlzer
+This repository is created in collaboration with other co-authors: Petal Vitis, Richard Zhu, Arpan Gujarati, and Margo Setlzer

 ### Organization
 University of British Columbia